Course Overview

 This is a collaborative Smart Metering training program and will comprise the following training methods:

-Similar to all our courses, this program also follows the ‘Do-Review-Learn-Apply’ model.
+Similar to all our courses, this program also follows the ‘Do-Review-Learn-Apply’ model, creating a structured learning journey that transforms smart metering knowledge into operational excellence through systematic practice and implementation.

 Companies who nominate their employees to participate in this course can benefit in the following ways: